nickmmark/emoji-quick-search/README.md

 #### Date schema
 Data Format

-The app accepts a compact schema (preferred) and can normalize common alternatives:
+The app uses a compact schema encoded in a JSON:

 ```
 Preferred (compact)